Ergative–absolutive alignment: Syntactic ergativity

-Ergativity may be manifested through syntax, such as saying "Arrived I" for "I arrived", in addition to morphology.
-Syntactic ergativity is quite rare, and while all languages that exhibit it also feature morphological ergativity, few morphologically ergative languages have ergative syntax.
+Ergativity may be manifested through syntax in addition to morphology.
+While all known ergative languages show ergativity in their morphology, only a small portion also show ergativity in their syntax.
 As with morphology, syntactic ergativity can be placed on a continuum, whereby certain syntactic operations may pattern accusatively and others ergatively.
 The degree of syntactic ergativity is then dependent on the number of syntactic operations that treat the subject like the object.
 Syntactic ergativity is also referred to as inter-clausal ergativity, as it typically appears in the relation of two clauses.